inspire-1a03/pip-2021/tableau2.md

 1. Inspect the data preview to ensure that the file is being interpreted properly, and the fields are interpreted as expected (e.g., regions as text, dates as dates, mobility changes from baseline as numeric, etc.)
 1. When ready to explore, go to **Sheet 1**.

-## 3. Compare regional mobility between regions
+## 3. Changes in travel to retail and recreation destinations for provinces/territories
 For this first part, let's tackle a question that was originally addressed using Google Sheets in the [Extra Stuff](google-sheets4) section of Exercise 1.

-> Q: How has travel to recreation and retail locations changed over time between regions of Canada?
+> Q2: How has travel to recreation and retail locations changed over time between regions of Canada?

 ### Structure the data in your sheet and visualize
 1. Starting with a blank sheet, drag the ```Date``` dimension from the **Tables** pane to the **Columns** area at the top of the sheet.